 Waste and Recycling

-Vanderbilt University is home to over 12,000 full and part-time students, employs 8,500 faculty and staff.
+Vanderbilt University is home to over 12,000 full and part-time students, employs more than 6,000 faculty and staff.
 With such a large community, Vanderbilt has the potential to generate large quantities of waste on a daily basis.
 In an effort to reduce the institution’s impact on the environment, Vanderbilt faculty, staff, and students are encouraged to find ways to reduce waste and recycle.

 Reducing your consumption of resources and products, whether it is using a reusable coffee mug instead of a disposable one or printing double-sided copies to save paper, also reduces the amount of waste you produce.